Close

 High-Bay Emergency Lighting

-In high ceiling applications (greater that 25’), such as warehouses or large retail centers, customers will need more power to deliver sufficient light to the surfaces below.
+In high ceiling applications (greater than 25’), such as warehouses or large retail centers, customers will need more power to deliver sufficient light to the surfaces below.
 In those cases, an LED emergency light designed for high ceilings, like this one from Litetronics, is an ideal fit:

 View the Spec Sheet

-• Using only 30W, it delivers 4,000 lumens for 90 minutes.
+• Uses 30W to deliver 4,000 lumens for 90 minutes.

-• It can also be set to 21W for 120 minutes of emergency light at 2,800 lumens if that is all that is needed to allow safe egress.
+• Can be set to 21W for 120 minutes of emergency light at 2,800 lumens.

 Emergency Backup Battery

 An emergency backup battery option makes it easy to outfit a building that doesn’t already have emergency lighting.
-You don’t have to run wiring to new lights, just add a backup battery to an existing fixture.
+You don’t have to run wiring to new lights — just add a backup battery to an existing fixture.
 This gives you the flexibility to choose how many fixtures to convert while providing a better quality of emergency light.

 You’ll want to have plenty of battery backup options to outfit a range of fixtures, like this LED emergency battery backup from Litetronics.